| | | | |

 How to Make Sole Piccata

 Preheat the oven to 200 degrees.
-Line a baking sheet with paper towels.
+Line a baking sheet with a wire cooling rack.

-Place the sole on a serving plate then spoon the sauce on top.
+Place the sole on a serving plate, then spoon the sauce on top of the fish.
 Serve immediately.
 Enjoy.

 Sole Piccata